isakpulkki/Pong/README.md

 ## Instructions

-Download the JAR-file from [here](https://github.com/isakpulkki/ot-harjoitustyo/releases/tag/loppupalautus) or download the source code and follow the instructions below.
+Download the source code and follow the instructions below.
 Tested with Java JDK 11.

 ```bash
 # Run the program